Codecademy/docs/content/language-agnostic/concepts/what-is-a-bot.md

 * To simulate human speech patterns or entertain.
 Chat bots.

 Malicious bots can be used to perform actions on servers which do not fulfill the intended desire of the users who maintain the server or attacked application.
-These bots are often used for denial of service attacks, spam and other nefarious activities.
+These bots are often used for denial of service attacks, spam and other nefarious activities.In order to combat malicious bots a number of strategies have been devised.
+The following are some steps an oganization can take to limit the damage malicious bots can do:

+* Static approach - Analyzes header information to determine a bot’s identity, and blocking it if necessary.

+* Challenge-based approach - use off CAPTCHA or other Turing tests to filter bots from humans.

+* Behavioral - compares behavioral signatures to previous, known signatures of bad bots.